DL4MIR/dl4mir.github.io/intro/index.md

 * After proper digitization, we end up with a "time-series" signal with an associated sampling rate, bit depth, and computer number format.

-* Stop and think: is the dimensionality of digital audio small or big?
+* Is the dimensionality of digital audio small or big?
 What are benefits and pitfalls that result from this?
 Is digital audio data dense or sparse?

 ## The Discrete Fourier Transform (DFT)